lamberta/devkit-doc/api/ui/widget/listview.md

 1. `key {string}` ---The key value of the item to return.
 2. Return: `{object}`

-Returns an item from the list with the given key.
+Returns the item from the list with the given key if one exists.

 ### datasource.getItemForIndex (index)
 1. `index {number}` ---The index of the item to return.